 Go to the Applications page to find out how to get an application.

 Sophomores, Juniors, Seniors and special students from all academic disciplines with maturity, motivation, and preparation.
-Knowledge of foreign languages is not required.
+Knowledge of Polish is not required.
 Attendance at orientation meetings is strongly recommended.

 Click here for latest price estimates based on a group of 15 students.

-- 13 week total academic program -- 12 weeks in residence in Krakow.
+- 15 week total academic program -- residence in Krakow.

 - Room and Board throughout the semester.

 - UWSP tuition for Wisconsin Residents; Minnesota students qualify for reciprocity, surcharge for other out-of-staters is $1000.

 International airfare is not included although International Programs will help you find a flight and assist in the purchase of affordable airfare if you'd like.

 Plan your budget to cover passport and personal expenses.

 Scholarship Opportunity for undergraduates: Click here.